 Building in areas that are prone to flooding presents a unique challenge when trying to preserve the longevity and usefulness of a network asset.
 While weighing the factors that could put an asset at risk, planning and taking the appropriate measures will ensure that this asset has a prolonged life span.
+In reviewing the West Virginia Statewide Hazard Mitigation 2018 Plan64, all 55 counties within the State are considered "High Risk" to flooding type events.
+As such, these should be subject to an initial hazard screening for current and future weather- and climate-related risks.

 The following lists factors that should be considered when planning to deploy in flood prone areas.